 - Home septic systems - Do not use the sewage system until water in the soil absorption field is lower than the water level around the house.
 If you have a home-based or small business and your septic system has received chemicals, take extra precautions to prevent contact with water or inhaling fumes.
 Proper clean-up depends on the kinds of chemicals in the wastewater.

 - Home or private drinking water wells.
 Warning - Do not turn on the pump.
 There is danger of electrical shock and damage to your well or pump if flooded.
 Do not drink or wash with well water.
 Water from a private well that has been flooded may be contaminated.

 Post-flood activities - suggested activities to help facilities recover (written for hurricanes but can apply to most any disaster type).

 Communities that had a large flood should plan to handle exceptionally large amounts of disaster debris from damaged or destroyed buildings, supplies, trees or other green waste, carcasses, or other materials.
 Disposal problems can result from large amounts of debris but also from hazardous or toxic substances in the debris that can contaminate air, water, land, and food if not handled properly.
 Burning large amounts of debris to reduce volume may not be an option.
 More information on disaster debris.

 Clean-up and renovation:

 Natural disasters such as tornadoes, hurricanes or floods often result in the need for emergency renovations to damaged homes and other structures.
-When common renovation activities like sanding, cutting, and demolition occur in structures that contain lead-based paint, they can create lead-paint hazards, including lead-contaminated dust an paint flakes.
+When common renovation activities like sanding, cutting, and demolition occur in structures that contain lead-based paint, they can release lead-based paint hazards, including lead-contaminated dust.
 Lead-based paint dust and debris are hazardous to everyone - adults, particularly pregnant women, and children.

 - Important information about post-disaster renovations and lead-based paint